aws/pgactive/docs/quickstart.md

 ## Use pgactive to deploy an active-active PostgreSQL database

-### 1. On each PostgreSQL instance, run the following command:
+### 1. On each PostgreSQL instance, run the following command to create a database and switch to the new database:

 ```
 CREATE DATABASE app;
+\c app
 ```

 ### 2. Retrieve the network endpoints for the two PostgreSQL instances